svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 #### JwtAuthenticationProvider

-JwtAuthenticationProvider has the following responsibilities:
+The `JwtAuthenticationProvider` has the following responsibilities:

-1. Verify the access token's signature
+1. Verify the access token's signature.
-2. Extract identity and authorization claims from Access token and use them to create UserContext
+2. Extract identity and authorization claims from the access token and use them to create a `UserContext`.
-3. If Access token is malformed, expired or simply if token is not signed with the appropriate signing key Authentication exception will be thrown
+3. Throw an authentication exception if the access token is malformed, expired, or not signed with the correct signing key.

 ```java
 @Component